 Foster care offers a child or young person (aged 0 to 17 years) a safe, nurturing home.
 Children are placed in foster care when there isn’t a family member or someone in their social network to care for them.
 They could stay in care for a few days, a week or much longer, depending on the needs of the child.

-In Victoria, the number of children who cannot live safely at home has risen every year over the last ten years.
-No matter what your background, relationship status, sexual orientation, or whether you’re working, studying or retired, Berry Street is looking for people just like you who can care for a vulnerable child or young person.
+No matter what your background, relationship status, sexual orientation, or whether you’re working, studying or retired, Berry Street is looking for people just like you who can care for a child or young person in need.

 Children in care have experienced trauma — they need a safe, nurturing home environment to help them recover.
 If you are over 21 and have a spare bedroom, we welcome your enquiry.